divi255/cloud-fancyindex/README.md

 But future is coming and we are moving to cloud storages.

 * Pros: you'll have built-in scalability, speed, and multi-zones for your files.
-* Cons: these cloud buckets have no indexes (or don't look so cool as old good NGINX fancyindex themes).
+* Cons: these cloud buckets have no indexes (or or don't look so cool as old good NGINX fancyindex themes).

 Of course you can make an application which gets bucket contents and displays to to user in a nice way.
 But for what, if the files are static?
 Let's build